SkyCiv Documentation

 Figure 2.
 Critical Shear Plane of Two-way shear

-The Two-way Shear Demand or Vu occurs at the Critical Shear Plane, located a distance of “d/2” where the (red) hatched area, indicated in Figure 2, in accordance of ACI 318-14, Section 22.6.4.
+The Two-way Shear Demand or Vu occurs at the Critical Shear Plane, located at a distance of “d/2” where the (red) hatched area, indicated in Figure 2, following Section 22.6.4.

 or

-Note: β is the ratio of long side to short side of the column, concentrated load, or reaction area and αs is given by 22.6.5.3
+Note: β is the ratio of the long side to the short side of the column, concentrated load, or reaction area and αs is given by 22.6.5.3

-λ = modification factor to reflect the reduced mechanical properties of lightweight concrete relative to normalweight concrete of the same compressive strength
+λ = Modification factor to reflect the reduced mechanical properties of lightweight concrete relative to normal concrete of the same compressive strength

-d = distance from extreme compression fiber to centroid of longitudinal tension reinforcement, in or mm
+d = Distance from extreme compression fiber to centroid of longitudinal tension reinforcement, (in, mm)

 Shear Demand and Shear Capacity must meet the following equation to meet the design requirements of ACI 318-14:

-SkyCiv Foundation, in compliance of Equation 8, calculates the two-way shear unity ratio (Equation 9) by taking Shear Demand over Shear Capacity.
+SkyCiv Foundation Design Module, in compliance with Equation 8, calculates the two-way shear Utility ratio (Equation 9) by taking Shear Demand over Shear Capacity.

 Flexure